OWASP/OpenCRE/writeups/owasp_in_sdlc/owasp_in_sdlc.md

 **Example High Maturity Scenario:**

-The application features received Dynamic Automated testing when each reached staging, a trained QA team validated business requirements that involved security.
+The application features received Dynamic Automated testing when each reached staging, a trained QA team validated business requirements that involved security checks.
 A security team performed an adequate pentest and gave a sign-off.

 #### 1.5.
 Release Stage